shawon122334/firebase-auth/README.md

 how do we create firebase project?

 1. go to firebase project
-2.get started
+2. get started
-3.create project (space not allowed for project name) 4.select google analytics if you need
+3. create project (space not allowed for project name)
+4. select google analytics if you need
-5.we select web icon as we are developing website
+5. we select web icon as we are developing website
-//AB testing : change some design to check users are attracted and use these more 6.add nickname for app we just created
+//AB testing : change some design to check users are attracted and use these more
+6. add nickname for app we just created
-//we do not add those codes for firebase , we rather go to firebase documentation 7.click continue to console
+//we do not add those codes for firebase , we rather go to firebase documentation
+7. click continue to console
 8. now we are into the particular project
-9.click develop -> authentication ( we will work here )
+9. click develop -> authentication ( we will work here )
 -----------------------------------------
 if we do not have a gmail logged in to our browser we have to create account for firebase website
 ------------------------------------------